isbilmezfmscout/Force---Speed--Acceleration-Calculation/README.md

 # Force---Speed--Acceleration-Calculation
-This code calculate force, speed and acceleration
+This code calculate force, speed and acceleration.